Carlton-L/mvst-github-project/README.md

 6. Create components for repository search field and language filter
 7. Create type for socialProviderIcon.tsx
 8. Add mocks for all queries in mock version of main.tsx
+9. Pagination component does not display ellipses correctly when there are only 3 pages and the user is on the first page